zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 really only an overview of the security concepts implemented by Zowe.
 -->

-Learn about the Zowe security features before you start using or installing Zowe.
+Before installation and use of Zowe server-side components it is practical to first learn about security features built into the Zowe architecture.

-Zowe implements comprehensive measures to secure mainframe services and data resources from unauthorized access, regardless if in transition or in rest.
+Zowe implements comprehensive measures to secure mainframe services and data resources from unauthorized access, regardless of whether these resources are in transition or in rest.

-Digital certificates according to x.509 standard specification are the cornerstone for securing communication channels between clients and servers, as well as can be used to provide identification of clients and service users.
+Digital certificates according to x.509 standard specification are the cornerstone for securing communication channels between clients and servers.
+These certificates can also be used to provide identification of clients and service users.
 The communication channels are secured by the latest versions of Transport Layer Security (TLS) using x.509 certificates.
-Client identification can be ensured by the proof of ownership of provided x.509 certificate.
+Client identification can be ensured by the proof of ownership of the provided x.509 certificate.
-User access is managed by authenticating the user identity via modern authentication methods, such as Multi-Factor Authentication (MFA), JWT, or Personal Access Token (PAT).
+User access is managed by authenticating user identity thorough modern authentication methods such as Multi-Factor Authentication (MFA), JWT, or Personal Access Token (PAT).
 Authorization to access is managed by the mainframe security facility.

-Read further to learn more detail on how Zowe leverages modern security concepts and technologies:
+See the following topics to learn more detail about how Zowe leverages modern security concepts and technologies:
 - Digital certificates

   - [Digital certificates usage](#digital-certificates-usage)